hpe-storage/scod/docs/filex_csi_driver/deployment.md

 The [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is based on the idea that software should be instantiated and run with a set of custom controllers in Kubernetes.
 It creates a native experience for any software running on Kubernetes.

 ### Red Hat OpenShift Container Platform
 <!--
 The HPE GreenLake for File Storage CSI Operator is a fully certified Operator for OpenShift.
 There are a few tweaks needed and there's a separate section for OpenShift.

 - See [Red Hat OpenShift](../partners/redhat_openshift/index.md) in the partner ecosystem section -->

-During the beta, it's possible to sideload the HPE GreenLake for File Storage CSI Operator using the Operator SDK.
+The HPE GreenLake for File Storage CSI Operator is available through the OpenShift console.
+It's also possible to sideload the HPE GreenLake for File Storage CSI Operator using the Operator SDK.

+#### Prerequisites

 The installation procedures assumes the "hpe-storage" `Namespace` exists: